 Town-owned conservation lands are for people—places to come together and build community, learn about the stewardship of the natural world, and recreate alone or in groups.
 Town lands protect valuable natural resources—water and wildlife habitat.
 They can bring income to the town.

 UNH Cooperative Extension, the Northern Forest Center and the N.H.
-Association of Conservation Commission (NHACC) conducted a multi-year study to inventory town-owned forests and quantify the economic, ecological and social contributions they make locally and to the state.
+Association of Conservation Commission (NHACC)nducted a multi-year study to inventory town-owned forests and quantify the economic, ecological and social contributions they make locally and to the state.

 A goal of the Forest Action Plan (FAP)—a “sister” of the Wildlife Action Plan—is to inventory town forests.
 This project accomplished that goal, but we really engaged in the study because we knew town-owned conservation lands are an overlooked and underused resource.
 By highlighting their importance, our ultimate hope is to increase the number of community forests and the stewardship of them.